 which allows you to run

 To configure the

 gcloud command-line tool to use the

 the following commands in your shell or terminal window:

 Configure node service account

-Because each node's service account credentials will continue to be exposed to workloads, you should ensure that you have configured a service account with the minimal permissions that you need.
-You will attach this service account to your nodes in below.
-This way, an attacker cannot circumvent Kubernetes Engine's metadata concealment by using the Compute Engine API to access the node instances directly.
+Because each node's service account credentials will continue to be exposed to workloads, you should ensure that you have configured a service account with the minimal permissions it needs.
+Then, attach this service account to your nodes, so that an attacker cannot circumvent Kubernetes Engine's metadata concealment by using the Compute Engine API to access the node instances directly.